lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Neanderthals are not our ancestors

+One of our closest relatives, the Neanderthals, went extinct about 40,000 years ago.
 Autapomorphies (uniquely defining traits) of *Homo neanderthalensis* include retreating cheekbones (zygomatics), the occipital bun, large nasal aperture, enhanced prognathism, enhanced brow ridges (supraorbital torus), platycephalic skull, angled squamosal suture, retromolar gap and an elliptical foramen magnum.

 ### Significant hominin fossils, ichnofossils and artifacts